pdevito3/HeimGuard/README.md

 Generally:

 1. Write a custom requirement that extends Microsoft's `IAuthorizationRequirement`
-2. Write a handler for that requirement so that any involked policy that has the custom requirement in it will leverage it.
+2. Write a handler for that requirement so that any invoked policy that has the custom requirement in it will leverage it.
    * You can use HeimGuard DI in these handlers to easily check if the given user has the permission at all and then perform your custom requirement checks.
 3. Register that handler in startup
 4. Set up your controller

 ### ❗️ Important Note

-It's important to note that custom policies can not be automically resolved with `AutomaticallyCheckPermissions`.
-That doens't mean that you have to remove `AutomaticallyCheckPermissions` if you use any custom policies, but you'll need to be deliberate with how you set up your controllers.
+It's important to note that custom policies can not be automatically resolved with `AutomaticallyCheckPermissions`.
+That doesn't mean that you have to remove `AutomaticallyCheckPermissions` if you use any custom policies, but you'll need to be deliberate with how you set up your controllers.
 Sepcifically, you can still add the `Authorize` attribute, but you won't pass it a policy like you normally would.
 Instead, you'll build the custom requirement and involk your custom handler, which could (and likely should) leverage HeimGuard with DI.

 ```c#
 using HeimGuard;